|

 Jack loved his family, traveling and painting.
 He also loved his community and always made time to help others.

 Throughout his career and retirement, Puryear was committed to the Catholic Diocese of Austin.
 He served as the Chairman of the Building and Property Committee.
 He also helped start the Catholic Charity, Marywood, a program for pregnancy support, foster care and adoption in Austin.
 For his service, Jack and his wife Janet were given Papal Appointments to The Equestrian Order of The Holy Sepulcher of Jerusalem, the highest honor granted to clergy and laity by the Holy See.
 Puryear also served as Chairman of this Order for twenty-two years under three different Bishops.
-The Puryear’s have also received the Silver Leaf of Jerusalem award from the Holy See.
+Jack and his wife Janet also received the Silver Leaf of Jerusalem award from the Holy See.

 Puryear has also donated his time to numerous civic activities, including: the Holy Cross Hospital Board which started Hospice Austin and the Shivers Cancer Treatment Center, the Shivers Cancer Treatment Center Board where he served as Chairman and Secretary/Treasurer, the Shivers Cancer Foundation Board, the Dell Children’s Blood & Cancer Center board, Capital City Kiwanis Club, Knights of the Symphony, Sierra Club of Austin, the Austin Chamber of Commerce, and was a founding member of the One Hundred Club of Central Texas.

-Jack is survived by his wife of 73 years, Janet Marie Puryear; sons, Jack M. Puryear, Jr. and wife Monica, James B. Puryear and John R. Puryear and wife Ulrike Puryear; daughter, Jo Ann Taylor and husband Alan; seven grandchildren, Marie Puryear, Elisabeth Puryear, Matthew Puryear, Patrick Puryear, Jordan Puryear, Oliver Puryear and Jacqueline Morgan Taylor, and seven great-grandchildren.
+He is survived by his sons Jack M. Puryear, Jr. and wife Monica; James B. Puryear and John R. Puryear and wife Ulrike Puryear; daughter, Jo Ann Taylor and husband Alan; seven grandchildren, Marie Puryear, Elisabeth Puryear, Matthew Puryear, Patrick Puryear, Jordan Puryear, Oliver Puryear and Jacqueline Morgan Taylor; and seven great-grandchildren.